Top High-Interest Savings Accounts in India

 1. Higher Interest Rates

-You earn more money without any risk.
+You earn more money on your savings without taking additional risk.

 2. Low or Zero Minimum Balance